trussworks/react-uswds/docs/contributing.md

 It's important to test your changes in a real-life application instance, especially if you're working on a bugfix or issue that is specific to the needs of an application.
 There are a few ways to do this.

-#### `yarn link`
+#### `npm link`

-Yarn provides the [`yarn link` command](https://classic.yarnpkg.com/en/docs/cli/link/) to symlink a specific package to a local version of that package.
+npm provides the [`npm link` command](https://docs.npmjs.com/cli/commands/npm-link) to symlink a specific package to a local version of that package.
 This can be very helpful if you're trying to do development in ReactUSWDS & test changes in an application simultaneously.

-To use this, first run `yarn link` in your local ReactUSWDS directory:
+To use this, first run `npm link` in your local ReactUSWDS directory to register it as a global symlink:

 ```
-cd /path/to/react-uswds
+➜ cd /path/to/react-uswds
-➜ yarn link
+➜ npm link
-yarn link v1.22.4
-success Registered "@trussworks/react-uswds".
-info You can now run `yarn link "@trussworks/react-uswds"` in the projects where you want to use this package and it will be used instead.
 ```

 Then, link the package in your application directory:

 ```
-cd /path/to/your/application
+➜ cd /path/to/your/application
-➜ yarn link @trussworks/react-uswds
+➜ npm link @trussworks/react-uswds
-yarn link v1.22.4
-success Using linked package for "@trussworks/react-uswds".
 ```

-You can then run `yarn build:watch` in ReactUSWDS and your application's compiler at the same time, and when you save code changes in ReactUSWDS it will trigger a build of the package, which will then trigger a build of your application's code.
+You can then run `npm run build:watch` in ReactUSWDS and your application's compiler at the same time, and when you save code changes in ReactUSWDS it will trigger a build of the package, which will then trigger a build of your application's code.

 > **Warning:** Make sure to **unlink** the package once you're done making changes!
 It can be easy to forget you're using a linked package in your application, and commit changes without switching back to a released version of ReactUSWDS.